-The mighty Mississippi River is especially rich in historical, cultural, ecological and economic significance.
+The mighty MISSISSIPPI RIVER is especially rich in historical, cultural, ecological, and economic significance.
 The Mississippi River is a globally important flyway for 60 percent of all North American birds including golden eagles from the arctic and pelicans from the Gulf of Mexico.

 This region’s streams deserve a renewed commitment from all who realize that the future of this region – stressed by increasingly severe floods and drought – depends on healthy rivers.

 We’re hard at work for your rivers and clean water.
 Sign up to get the most important news affecting water and rivers delivered right to your inbox.
 You’ll also receive monthly news and action alerts.

 Restoring Rivers: For decades American Rivers has played a lead role in advocating for improved river, dam, and flood management in the region.
 We led a multi-year fight to reform federal dam operations on the Missouri River to restore habitat for endangered fish and wildlife and to improve river recreation opportunities.
 Along the Mississippi River and elsewhere we have battled costly, harmful, and short-sighted U.S. Army Corps of Engineers projects, and we have pushed for river restoration and smarter use of taxpayer dollars.